renovate-bot/xwiki-contrib-_-ai-llm-matrix-bot/README.md

 # AI LLM Matrix Bot

-AI LLM Matrix Bot is an advanced chatbot for the [Matrix](https://matrix.org/) chat protocol, designed to interact with an XWiki server running a RAG (Retrieval-Augmented Generation) system.
-This bot can assume various personalities and interact with users in multiple languages, providing a flexible and powerful interface for AI-assisted communication.
+AI LLM Matrix Bot is a chatbot for the [Matrix](https://matrix.org/) chat protocol, designed to interact with an XWiki LLM application (https://extensions.xwiki.org/xwiki/bin/view/Extension/LLM/).

 This project is based on [nfinigpt-matrix](https://github.com/h1ddenpr0cess20/infinigpt-matrix/) by h1ddenpr0cess20, with significant modifications and enhancements to work with XWiki and custom AI models.